 Faculty availability and training: Puget Sound faculty have available to them information about mental health issues common in the college population and are frequently reminded about the support services available on campus.
 Faculty here have a relatively small number of advisees, enabling familiarity with most students.

 Mandated Assessment of Risk of Suicidality and Self Harm (MARSSH): In cases where there is concern that a student might put him/herself at risk, the university may require participation in a psychological assessment.
-For more information about the MARSSH protocol, check out the following documents: MARSSH Protocol Explanation, Suicide Incident Report, MARSSH Diclosure Statement and MARSSH FAQs.
+For more information about the MARSSH protocol, check out the following documents: MARSSH Protocol Explanation, Self Harm Report, MARSSH Diclosure Statement and MARSSH FAQs.